 Hostinec U Kocoura

 This long-established pub is located on the tourist route at Nerudova.
 Three excellent beers on draught with the rarely seen Bernard beer headlining over Budvar and Pilsner Urquell.
-It is very famous with cheap beer and is often crowded.
+It is very famous for cheap beer and is often crowded.

 Location: Nerudova 2, Lesser Town